JackScanlon/atlas-explorer/README.md

 7. [x] Add axes labels, _e.g._ `(A: 0, F: 0)` _etc_

 ### 4.4.
-Thoughts & the future
+Thoughts, issues & the future

+1. Consider reimplmenting points:
+    - Mac devices clamps `GL_POINT` size much more than other platforms so points look many times smaller; attenuation is much more pronounced when the viewport is close to the subject - see reference @ [here](https://webglreport.com/?v=2)
+    - Will probably need to render the points to a quad before applying the shader

-1. Possible additions during future development
+2. Possible additions during future development
     - Impl. post-process outline for selected objects?
     - Depth of Field for nodes instead of fog?
 Or maybe just custom fog / blur built into shaders?
 Unsure

-2. Node graph, attempt was made to allow user(s) to view connections by organ / some other categorical data (similar to force directed graph)
+3. Node graph, attempt was made to allow user(s) to view connections by organ / some other categorical data (similar to force directed graph)
     - Issue:
         - Examined the feasibility of using organ targets & other categorical tags to build a connectivity graph;
         - Unfortunately there are far too many connections and they're mostly clustered within their own speciality